oporoke/compusconnect/README.md

     ```bash
     touch .env
     ```
+2. Add the database connection string to your `.env` file.
+For SQLite, this is:
+    ```
+    DATABASE_URL="file:./dev.db"
+    ```
-2. To enable the AI-powered features, you must add your Google AI API key to the `.env` file:
+3. To enable the AI-powered features, you must add your Google AI API key to the `.env` file:
     ```
     GEMINI_API_KEY=your_google_ai_studio_api_key
     ```